Writing in Amplenote happens primarily between two modes that we provide in the left sidebar: "Jots" and "Notes."

 [[ note linking:

 Any date expression can be used in place of "Tomorrow" in the example above.
-For more examples of date evaluation expressions, check out this help section.
+For more examples of date evaluation expressions, check out Keyboard Shortcuts & Markdown Syntax Examples#Date and time calculation Under-documented.

 The Default Shortcut selected when you first enter Jots mode is called